shariful23/SimpleCrud/README.md

 <h3> This is a basic CRUD ( Create, Read, Update and Delete ) Application made with PHP and MySql </h3>

-A user can do the followings:
+A user can do the followings in the database:
 <ul>

   <li> Create</li>